hai-vr/documentation/docs/products/vixen-control/non-destructive-dependencies.md

 - Vixen creates Modular Avatar components to be used by Modular Avatar.
 - For this reason, Vixen needs to run *before* Modular Avatar.

-## Vixen Merge all Vixen Direct Blend Trees

-This is a separate processor which is **not** part of the Vixen Processor.

-- Vixen may create layers with only one blend tree inside of it.
-- Since Vixen may create animators with paths relative to an embedded prefab, rather than with paths relative to the avatar root, these blend trees are not immediately merged into a single animator.
-    - **TODO: Evaluate if there's an alternative way to do this, or if we could just leave all paths absolute by design, even within embedded prefabs, since we don't need a pre-existing animator asset.**
-        - *This may become a problem when we'll allow Vixen Control to contain animations references with paths relative to the prefab.*
-- Vixen will merge all Vixen Direct Blend Trees after all of them have been merged into a single animator playable layer.
-- For this reason, this specific Vixen processor needs to run *after modules* that merge multiple animator into a single playable layer.